faenrandir/a_careful_examination/documents/book_of_mormon/the_fortunate_fall.md

 > it was a fortunate sin that Adam sinned and his descendants; therefore as a result of this the world was made better

 ### Since the 1700s

+John Wesley, the Methodist leader, taught in [God's Love for Fallen Man](https://www.google.com/books/edition/God_s_Love_to_Fallen_Man/Ur7jjyHV_MoC?hl=en&gbpv=1&bsq=%22mankind,%20in%20general%20have%20gained%20by%20the%20fall%22) in 1791:[^ht_tompainsbones]

+> ...mankind in general have gained, by the fall of Adam, a capacity of attaining more holiness and happiness on earth than it would have been possible for them to attain if Adam had not fallen

 Closer to Joseph Smith's time, Leibniz refers to felix culpa in his well-known work Theodicy, and John Milton includes a stanza clearly articulating a fortunate fall in Paradise Lost, a hugely influential book of the time.
 This connection was made in [an Ensign article from 1976](https://www.lds.org/new-era/1976/01/john-milton-an-inspired-man?lang=eng), a portion of which is quoted below: